zchee/neovim-wiki/Plugin-UI-architecture.md

 (The features described here are not all implemented)

-The msgpack-rpc API allow clients to connect and interact with a running Neovim instance.
-Here are some of the things that can be acomplished by clients:
+A contributing factor to legacy Vim's huge codebase is the explicit support for dozens of widget toolkits for GUI interfaces.
+Neovim avoids that by delegating GUI implementation to external clients.
+The client(s) control the Neovim `nvim` process via a msgpack-rpc API, which allows them to:

 - Execute any vim command
 - Evaluate vimscript expressions
-- Manipulate buffers, windows and tabpages
+- Manipulate buffers, windows and tabs
 - Receive/handle editor events

 On top of that, the remote API has been designed for easy extensibility, so there